aaronpkelly/gitscraper/README.md

 # demo

-just view the automated commits in this repository
+just view the commit history to a JSON file in this repository to see the changes over time

 # about